Deep Residual Networks Learn the Geodesic Curve in the Wasserstein Space: Results

-Numerical experiments show that the weight decay in both plain network and ResNet plays a role to force the tracks to approximate straight lines in their training process (Fig. \ref{fig2}).
-We can clearly see that LSS approaches to 1 when $\gamma$ is moderately large.
-For MNIST, both plain network and ResNet could achieve very small LSS even with a relatively small $\gamma$ (Fig. \ref{fig2}).
+To verify that ResNets indeed tend to approximate the geodesic curve, we visualize the data tracks and compute the corresponding LSS and OTS.
+To visualize the data tracks, the original relatively high-dimensional data representations are projected into a two-dimensional space by multiplying them by a random Gaussian matrix.
+For MNIST, both plain network and ResNet could achieve very small LSS even with a relatively small $\gamma=5\times 10^{-4}$.
 While ResNet indeed results in line-shape data tracks ($\operatorname{LSS}=1.12$) and matches well with the optimal transport map ($\operatorname{OTS}=0.96$) with $\gamma=5\times 10^{-4}$, suggesting it could well approximate the geodesic curve in the Wasserstein space (Fig. \ref{fig3}).
-We note that the digital images of MNIST in the same class are relatively similar, which leads to many of the equations $y_i=f(x_i)$ to be solved are degenerate.
-Thus, the tracks are more easily to be forced to straight lines by the weight decay.
-For CIFAR-10 and CIFAR-100, both plain network and ResNet need relatively large $\gamma$ to decrease LSS, and finally reached about 6.1 and 2.2 respectively (Fig. \ref{fig2}).
-This is because these two classification problems are more difficult to solve due to the redundant information among these data, which blocks the linearization of data tracks.
+We notice that the MNIST digital images of the same class are relatively similar, leading to many equations $y_i=f(x_i)$ to be solved being degenerate.

+Thus, the tracks are more easily forced to straight lines by the weight decay.
+For CIFAR-10 and CIFAR-100, both plain network and ResNet require relatively large $\gamma$ to decrease LSS, and finally reached about 6.1 and 2.2, respectively (see Appendix).
+More figures for visualization and charts for LSS and OTS on CIFAR-10 and CIFAR-100 with $K=1$ or $K=4$ are presented in the Appendix, demonstrating that ResNets indeed tend to approximate the geodesic curve under various settings.
+We show the visualization trend of data tracks of different epochs (Fig. \ref{fig4+}), which indicates that ResNet gradually approximates the geodesic curve during training.
+We also test LSS of ResNets with different widths and depths (Fig. \ref{fig5+}).
+We found that, under different settings, the tracks uniformly approached the straight lines during training, and the LSS decreased as the width increased.